 Contrary to what Senator Reed and his cohorts attempted to say.

-Now we're going to put a transcript of Senator Reed's Senate floor comments today at Rushlimbaugh.com, as well as the audio from Senator Reed's.
+Now, we're going to put a transcript of Senator Reed's Senate floor comments today at rushlimbaugh.com, as well as the audio from Senator Reed's.

-In fact, we'll play it again here before this hour ends, but you'll you need to hear it.
+In fact, we'll play it again here before this hour ends, but you need to hear it.

 We played it in the first hour.